A Answers (4)

 Helpful?
 2 people found this helpful.

-Michael T. Murray, Naturopathic Medicine, answeredIron deficiency is the most common cause of anemia; however, it must be pointed out that anemia is the last stage of iron deficiency.
+Michael T. Murray, ND, Naturopathic Medicine, answeredIron deficiency is the most common cause of anemia; however, it must be pointed out that anemia is the last stage of iron deficiency.
 Iron dependent enzymes involved in energy production and metabolism are the first to be affected by low iron levels.
 Serum ferritin is the best laboratory test for determining body iron stores.
 Several researchers have clearly demonstrated that even slight iron-deficiency anemia leads to a reduction in physical work capacity and productivity.
 Nutrition surveys done in the U.S. have indicated that iron deficiency is a major impairment of health and work capacity and, as a consequence of this, an economic loss to the individual and the country.

 Supplementation with iron has shown rapid improvements in work capacity in iron deficient individuals.
 Impaired physical performance due to iron deficiency is not dependent on anemia.
 Again, the iron-dependent enzymes involved in energy production and metabolism are impaired long before anemia occurs.
 In the developing child, even slight iron deficiency can lead to learning disabilities.
 The developing nervous system undergoes significantly more energy-consuming activity than a mature nervous system.
 Adequate iron is imperative to provide adequate energy for its proper growth and development.